Break Point, Netflix's Drive for tennis, debuts January 13 - ExBulletin

 Break Point, Netflix’s Drive for tennis, debuts January 13

-A Netflix documentary series about professional tennis Called Break Point, think of it as that sport’s answer to the popular Formula 1: Drive to Survive will debut on January 13, three days before the start of the 2023 Grand Slam season at the Australian Open.
+A Netflix docuseries about professional tennis Called Break Point, think of it as that sport’s answer to the popular Formula 1: Drive to Survive will debut on January 13, three days before the start of the 2023 Grand Slam season at the Australian Open.

 Netflix revealed the title and launch date on Wednesday, when it also released a 30-second teaser.